No Fixed Abode

 A beautiful Jewish society hostess at the centre of the Nazi elite.
 Hitler brought her orchids!
 Though friends with Hitler and Goering she failed to save her father from Auschwitz.
 During the Weimar Republic he had been a liberal parliamentarian who struggled to keep Upper Silesia German.
 Later he struggled against Nazi repression of Jews.
-Download here.
+Free Download here.

 Tales from the Imp – washed up in remotest Africa

 Over 100 short stories – click here to view the index